Scott Michael Foster: Career

 Foster appeared in the small indie film The Horrible Flowers, before landing the regular role in the ABC Family comedy-drama series, Greek.
 The series ran from 2007 to 2011.
 During his days on Greek, Foster also had the leading role in the independent film, Teenage Dirtbag.
 He later guest-starred on Law & Order: LA, Melissa & Joey, Friends with Benefits, The Closer, and Parenthood.

 In 2012, Foster had recurring roles in the fifth season of Showtime comedy-drama series, Californication, and short-lived ABC paranormal horror series, The River.
 In 2013, he had the regular role in another short-lived ABC series, Zero Hour opposite Anthony Edwards and Carmen Ejogo.
 In 2014, Foster had recurring roles in AMC period drama, Halt and Catch Fire, and later in that year began appearing in the ABC Family drama series, Chasing Life as a love interest for the lead character.
 Also in 2014, he played the role of Kristoff in the fourth season of ABC fantasy series, Once Upon a Time.

 In 2015, Foster began starring in the ABC prime time television soap opera, Blood & Oil alongside Don Johnson and Amber Valletta.
 In 2015, he was listed one of Variety’s "10 Actors to Watch".

 In 2017, Foster began appearing as Nathaniel Plimpton III on the CW comedy-musical series Crazy Ex-Girlfriend.

 In January 2021, it was announced that Foster had been cast in the recurring role of Ryan Goodwin on the third season of the Netflix thriller series You.

 In 2023, he played the main character's boyfriend Paul in the Netflix interactive romcom film Choose Love.

 Personal life

 From 2008 to 2013, Foster was in a relationship with actress Laura Prepon.

 Since 2019, Foster has been in a relationship with actress Carson Fagerbakke, daughter of actor Bill Fagerbakke.
 They became engaged in December 2024.
+The couple married on August 1, 2026 at Berkeley Castle in England.